From percolation transition to Anderson localization in one-dimensional speckle potentials: Semi-classical localization length

 \subsection{Semi-classical theory}

-To explain the numerical results of Fig. \ref{Fig:chiE}(b), we now present a theoretical calculation of the localization length in the semi-classical regime.
-To this end, we first notice that for energies $E\simeq V_0$ in the regime $\hbar_\text{eff}\ll1$, particle propagation is still expected to be mainly governed by independent transmission events $T_b$ through individual barriers:
+To explain the numerical results of Fig.~\ref{Fig:chiE}(b), we now present a theoretical calculation of the localization length in the semi-classical regime.
+To this end, we first note that in the deep quantum regime $\hbar_\text{eff}\gg1$ of Anderson localization, statistical correlations between transmission events typically arise from the accumulation of phase factors associated with multiple quantum-mechanical reflections between successive barriers.
+For energies $E\simeq V_0$ in the semi-classical regime $\hbar_\text{eff}\ll1$, in contrast, such reflections are negligible because the transmission through each barrier is very close to unity.
+As a result, transmission events $T_b$ through individual barriers are essentially independent, and

-like in the classical limit [see Eq. (\ref{eq:Tclass_def})].
-From a quantum-mechanical perspective, the approximation~\eqref{eq:TapproxSC} amounts to neglecting multiple Fabry–P\'erot interferences between successive barriers, which, in contrast, become dominant in the deep quantum regime $\hbar_\text{eff}\gg1$ of Anderson localization.
-Under this approximation, the average transmission in the semi-classical limit is given by
+like in the classical limit [see Eq.~\eqref{eq:Tclass_def}].
+Under this approximation, the average transmission in the semi-classical regime is given by

 where we have used that the total number of barriers $N_b=\rho L$, with $\rho$ the density of speckle maxima.
-As compared to Eq. (\ref{eq:xidef}), observe that in this relation the logarithm is taken \emph{after} the disorder average is performed.
-Using Eq. (\ref{eq:Ti_IHO}), we obtain the explicit expression of the semi-classical localization length:
+As compared to Eq.~\eqref{eq:xidef}, observe that in this relation the logarithm is taken \emph{after} the disorder average is performed.
+Using Eq.~\eqref{eq:Ti_IHO}, we obtain the explicit expression of the semi-classical localization length:

-To simplify this formula, we use that $1/[1+\exp(x)]=1-1/[1+\exp(-x)]$, together with the normalization condition (\ref{eq:normalization}):
+To simplify this formula, we use that $1/[1+\exp(x)]=1-1/[1+\exp(-x)]$, together with the normalization condition~\eqref{eq:normalization}:

-An advantage of this relation is that the integral over $V$ is now convergent with the approximate expression (\ref{eq:PVomega}) for $P(V,\omega)$.
+An advantage of this relation is that the integral over $V$ is now convergent with the approximate expression~\eqref{eq:PVomega} for $P(V,\omega)$.
 Performing this integral, we obtain

 where $\text{Li}_{1/2}(x)$ is the polylogarithm of order 1/2, and we have introduced the dimensionless variable $\tilde\omega\equiv \omega/\omega_0$ and the effective Planck constant (\ref{eq:hbareff_def}).
-In Fig. \ref{Fig:chiE}(b), we compare the localization length computed with Eq. (\ref{eq:chitheory}) to the exact transfer-matrix simulations for different values of $\hbar_\text{eff}\ll1$.
-The agreement with the numerics is excellent up to $\hbar_\text{eff}\simeq 0.05$, demonstrating that Eqs.~\eqref{eq:TSC_def} and \eqref{eq:chitheory} provide the correct description of the localization length in the semi-classical regime.
+In Fig. \ref{Fig:chiE}(b), we compare the localization length computed with Eq.~\eqref{eq:chitheory} to the exact transfer-matrix simulations for different values of $\hbar_\text{eff}\ll1$.
+The agreement with the numerics is excellent up to $\hbar_\text{eff}\simeq 0.05$, demonstrating that Eqs.~\eqref{eq:TSC_def} and~\eqref{eq:chitheory} provide the correct description of the localization length in the semi-classical regime.